 On December 22, 2017, the U.S. government enacted the Tax Cuts and Jobs Act (the "Tax Act").
-The Tax Act includes a reduction to the U.S. federal corporate tax rate from 35.0 percent to 21.0 percent and requires a one-time transition tax on certain unrepatriated earnings of foreign subsidiaries payable over eight years.
+The Tax Act requires a one-time transition tax on certain unrepatriated earnings of foreign subsidiaries payable over eight years.
 U.S. deferred tax assets and liabilities were subject to remeasurement due to the reduction of the U.S. federal corporate tax rate.
-Applied has a blended U.S. federal corporate tax rate of 23.4 percent for fiscal year 2018 based on the number of days before and after the effective date of the Tax Act.

-The U.S. Securities and Exchange Commission issued Staff Accounting Bulletin No. 118 (SAB 118), which provides guidance on accounting for the income tax effects of the Tax Act.
-SAB 118 provides a measurement period for companies to complete this accounting.
-Pursuant to SAB 118, provisional adjustments were recorded when reasonable estimates could be determined.
-These provisional estimates will be revised as information becomes available and as guidance is issued by the Internal Revenue Service.
-The accounting for the income tax effects of the Tax Act will be completed during the measurement period, which will not extend beyond one year from the Tax Act enactment date.
+The U.S. Securities and Exchange Commission issued Staff Accounting Bulletin No. 118, which provided guidance on accounting for the income tax effects of the Tax Act and a measurement period for companies to complete this accounting.
+Applied completed the accounting for the Tax Act during the measurement period, which ended one year after the enactment date of the Tax Act.
+Accounting for the remeasurement of deferred tax assets was completed in the fourth quarter of fiscal 2018, and the accounting for the transition tax was completed in the first quarter of fiscal 2019.